Pricing Strategy

 In mountain markets, the gap between peak ski weeks and shoulder ski weekends can be 40 to 60% in demand.
 One winter rate captures neither.
 In beach markets, a holiday week in June often outperforms a standard July week, but operators price both identically because it is summer.

-Sub-seasonal differentiation is where the lift compounds.
-At Geneva Lakes, every season segment grew year over year once Pacer reworked the pricing windows, with the largest lifts in shoulder weeks that had been priced as off-season.
+Sub-seasonal differentiation is where the lift compounds, and in our experience the biggest gains land in shoulder weeks that had been priced as off-season.
 Break your year into 6 to 8 pricing segments.
 Use two years of occupancy history to find the actual demand peaks by week.
 Date-range overrides at a weekly level, not quarterly.
 Two to three hours of setup.
 Twelve months of payoff.

 Catching local events three months too late